cmur2/munin-postfix/README.md

 	group adm

+If you use LMTP (e.g. with dovecot) and want to count delivery via LMTP as 'incoming' mail add another line with:

+	env.incoming_regex postfix/lmtp\\[.*status=sent

 If your *mail.log* is not located at */var/log/mail.log* (the default) you should add another line with your custom path: